catalingavan/logbee.Documentation/source/integrations/Serilog-net/consoleApps/index.rst

                 }
                 finally
                 {
-                    // flush the logs to logBee endpoint await loggerContext.FlushAsync();
+                    // flush the logs to the logBee endpoint await loggerContext.FlushAsync();
                 }